 The second line medication monitoring occurs through Supports Coordinator (SC) review of the participant's services to ensure that all programs are administering medications appropriately.
 For participants taking any type of medication, the SCs review the medication regimen during each face-to-face monitoring visit using the service plan monitoring tool which lists: the medication that the participant takes; the reason for the medication; the total daily dose; whether or not blood levels are necessary; and what the medication is supposed to do.
-Monitoring to detect potentially harmful practices related to medication occurs for all waiver participants that take medication.
-The elements of the tool designed to do this include: looking at the completeness and correctness of medication administration documentation; efficacy of medication; knowledge of side effects and strategy to report; changes in medications or presence of side effects; changes in health that might be related to medication; and appropriate and timely communication about health issues between medical practitioners and the participant's team.
+Monitoring to detect potentially harmful practices related to medication occurs for all waiver participants that take medication administration documentation; efficacy of medication; knowledge of side effects and strategy to report; changes in medications or presence of side effects; changes in health that might be related to medication; and appropriate and timely communication about health issues between medical practitioners and the participant's team.
 Supports Coordinators also document allergies.
 The service plan monitoring tool is used to monitor medication given at home, including a licensed residential setting, and at a day program.
-Monitoring of medication occurs three times a quarter in different locations.
-Participants that are prescribed behavior modifying medications are required to have their medication reviewed by the prescribing psychiatrist at least every 3 months.
+Monitoring of medications are required to have their medication reviewed by the prescribing psychiatrist at least every 3 months.
 Supports Coordinators ensure these reviews are occurring during each face-to-face monitoring visit.